james0w-klein5q/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 Prioritize writing clear, readable, and maintainable code first, and only optimize when necessary, based on profiling and performance measurements.

+# 2023-12-06
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's often better to write clean, simple code first and optimize only when necessary, based on profiling and performance metrics.